Frequency Response Identification of Low-Order Systems: Finite-Sample Analysis: Low-Order Frequency-Domain Identification via Loewner Regularization

-\begin{remark} Compared to other convex optimization-based methods for identifying low-order systems in frequency domain \cite{singh2020loewner_convex_low_order, honarpisheh2024loewner}, the proposed approach does not impose stability and consistency conditions as explicit constraints.
-Instead, the identification problem is reformulated as an unconstrained optimization by minimizing the sum-of-squares error while incorporating the nuclear norm of the Loewner matrix as a regularizer.
-This strategy is analogous to the Hankel nuclear norm regularization approach in the time domain proposed in \cite{fazel2013hankel__rank_sysid}.
-Furthermore, the nuclear norm of the Loewner matrix is scaled by the number of frequency points, since $\frac{\| L(\bm{w}) \|_*}{M}$ converges to the trace norm of the system i.e. the sum of the singular values of the Hankel operator (Theorem~1 in \cite{honarpisheh2024loewner}).
-Consequently, as an unconstrained convex optimization problem, the proposed method is computationally efficient, and its efficiency can even be further improved using proximal gradient methods or the multiplier alternating direction method \cite{parikh2014proximal_algorithms}, given that the cost function can be split into the sum of two closed, proper, convex functions.
-Although the method is presented for the single-input-single-output (SISO) systems, it is anticipated that extending the approach to multi-input-multi-output (MIMO) systems would be straightforward, as the desirable properties of the Loewner matrix naturally extend to such systems.
-For the sake of the non-asymptotic analysis, however, the focus here is restricted to the SISO systems. \end{remark}
+\begin{remark} Compared to other convex optimization-based methods for identifying low-order systems in the frequency domain \cite{singh2020loewner_convex_low_order, honarpisheh2024loewner}, the proposed approach does not impose agreement with the measured data as hard interpolation constraints.
+Instead, the noisy measurements enter only through the quadratic loss term, while stability is enforced separately via the LMI constraint in \eqref{eq:LNNM}.
+The nuclear norm of the Loewner matrix scaled by the number of frequency points, $\frac{\| \mathcal{L}(\bm{w}) \|_*}{M}$ converges to the trace norm of the system i.e. the sum of the singular values of the Hankel operator (Theorem~1 in \cite{honarpisheh2024loewner}). \end{remark}

+\begin{remark} The optimal solution to \eqref{eq:LNNM} lies on the boundary of the feasible set, hence the Pick matrix $P = Q-\frac{1}{K^2}WQW^* \succeq 0$.
+Thus, the transfer function that interpolates the points $(\bm{z},\bm{\hat{w}})$ is unique (\cite{garnett1981bounded}, Corollary 2.3).
+A state space realization of this interpolant given in terms of $P$ can be found for instance using the formulas in \cite{parrilo1998mixed_robust_iden}. \end{remark}